Handel’s “Hallelujah” Chorus Was Performed by the Choir During General Conference in 1873

-It shouldn’t come as a surprise to anyone that the Mormon Tabernacle Choir regularly performs music from Handel’s Messiah on Music & the Spoken Word broadcasts, as well as the complete oratorio every two years.
+It shouldn’t come as a surprise to anyone that The Tabernacle Choir regularly performs music from Handel’s Messiah on Music & the Spoken Word broadcasts, as well as the complete oratorio every two years.
 What could come as a surprise is that the Choir performed the “Hallelujah” chorus during a session of general conference of The Church of Jesus Christ of Latter-day Saints in 1873.

 Millicent Cornwall’s book Chronological History of the Salt Lake Tabernacle Choir states “The ‘Hallelujah’ chorus (Handel) was sung by the choir in the Tabernacle in the concluding session of Conference.”